A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Numerical results

-The first step towards efficient optimization is to develop a RB for the subdomains of type 1, which reduces to finding a RB for the Dirichlet subproblem \eqref{eq:dirproblem} as we have no source.
-The application of the DEIM on the three components of $\bm G$ (represents a second-order symmetric tensor) and the jacobian $g$ enables the affine parametrization of the mapping, for a total of $Q=6$ and $K=4$ interpolation elements, guaranteeing the error in the RB is not dominated by the empirical interpolation.
-We then compute snapshots to \eqref{eq:dirproblem} for the multiple Dirichlet conditions, where the parameters are $\theta$ and the frequency $\omega$ --thus the RB can be reused at multiple frequencies.
-Finally, the RB is constructed by compressing the snapshots for all the boundary conditions on a single POD basis, weighted by the energy norm of the problem.
+The first step towards efficient optimization is to develop a RB for subdomain class 1, which reduces to finding a RB for the Dirichlet subproblem \eqref{eq:dirproblem} as we have no source.
+The mapping for subdomain class 1 is described in \ref{ap:map}, whereas the mapping for the other subdomain classes is the identity.
+The application of the EIM on the three components of $\bm G$ (represents a second-order symmetric tensor) and the Jacobian $g$ enables the affine parametrization of the mapping, for a total of $Q_G=6$ and $Q_g=4$ interpolation elements.
+We then compute snapshots to \eqref{eq:dirproblem} for the different Dirichlet conditions, where the parameters are $\bm\theta$ and the frequency $\overline{\omega}\in [0.3045,\,0.3055]$ --- thus the RB can be reused for the next example.
+Finally, the RB is constructed by compressing the snapshots for all the boundary conditions to form a single POD basis.

-We now proceed to optimizing the radii of the rods.
+We now proceed to optimizing the radii of the holes for a single frequency $\overline{\omega}= 0.305$, for which intensity at the outlet is poor.
+For subdomains 2, 3 and 4 we use CG to compute \eqref{eq:dirproblem}-\eqref{eq:locmatrix} in 0.42, 0.15 and 0.30 seconds respectively.
+Thus for each new $\bm \theta$ we only need to solve for the 58 subdomains from class 1.
 The deterministic optimization problem reads